dhillon-d/push-pop-frontend/README.md

 **Design**
-This app is the front end for pushing and popping values to a backend in memory database.
+This app is the frontend for pushing and popping values to a backend in memory database.
 Both applications have to be running in order to work locally.

 **Run app locally**
 `npm i`